jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 Use [`RegistrarHook`](/docs/${docsVersion}/javadoc/net/jqwik/api/lifecycle/RegistrarHook.html)
-if you need to apply several hook implementations that implement the desired behaviour together but that cannot be implemented in a single class.
+if you need to apply several hook implementations that implement the desired behaviour together but cannot be implemented in a single class.
-For example, more than one implementation of the same hook type id needed, but those implementations have different proximity or require different propagation to child elements.
+For example, more than one implementation of the same hook type is needed, but those implementations have a different proximity or require a different propagation mode.

 This is really advanced stuff, the mechanism of which will probably evolve or change in the future.
 If you really really want to see an example, look at